anjaliisisodiyaa/MovieRecommender/README.md

-# Navigate to your project folder
-cd "E:\zeetron\MovieRecommender"

-# Create README.md (or overwrite if it exists)
-echo "# MovieRecommender – ML-Based Movie Recommendation System
+MovieRecommender – ML-Based Movie Recommendation System
-## 📖 Overview
+## Overview
 **MovieRecommender** is a machine learning project that provides personalized movie recommendations based on user-selected movies.
 It uses **content-based filtering** with **cosine similarity** on movie features such as genres, tags, and descriptions.